Linux-RISC/IRIX-diskless-workstation/README.md

 >>setenv OSLoadPartition bootp():diskless/6.5.22
 ```

-If you know what you're doing, you can copy the kernels to /home/irix/i/diskless on Reanimator using different names (for example 6.5.22 and 6.5.30) and modify OSLoader variable:<br>
+If you are an experienced user, you can copy the kernels to /home/irix/i/diskless on Reanimator using different names (for example 6.5.22 and 6.5.30) and modify OSLoader variable:<br>

 ```
 >>setenv verbose on